yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/codespaces.md

 ## Initialize Codespaces

 To get started quickly, you can use one of the appropriate readily available [pre-built containers](https://github.com/microsoft/vscode-dev-containers/tree/main/containers).
 It can be further customized to fit your needs either by extending them or by creating a new one.
 A simple click provisions the entire development environment in the cloud with an integrated powerful Visual Studio Code editor.
 The entire config to set up the development environment lives in the same source code repository.
-Let's go through the steps to set up the codespaces environment.
+Next, set up the codespaces environment.

 ### Set up the Codespaces environment